Fantom-Factory/afIoc/readme.md

 # afIoc

-afIoc is an Inversion of Control (IoC) container for the [Fantom](http://fantom.org/) language, based on the most excellent [Tapestry 5 IoC](http://tapestry.apache.org/ioc.html).
+An Inversion of Control (IoC) container for the [Fantom](http://fantom.org/) language, based on the most excellent [Tapestry 5 IoC](http://tapestry.apache.org/ioc.html).

-See the [wiki](https://bitbucket.org/SlimerDude/afioc/wiki/Home) for usage.

 ## Usage